YitingQu/meme-evolution/README.md

                     --save_dir data
 ```
 - The input `4chan.txt` is a long list of dicts with image location, comment, and the posted time as keys.
 [CLIP](https://github.com/openai/CLIP) will compute both text and image embeddings and save into a npz file sequentially.
 The finetuned
-CLIP model can be downloaded [TODO]().
+CLIP model can be downloaded [here](https://drive.google.com/file/d/1N9eKM8yBWkosBe1Sr4xRB1FD2KLg0oAZ/view?usp=sharing).
 By changing `4chan.txt` to `4chan_images_only.txt`, we can compute non-duplicated image embeddings only to improve computing efficiency later. `4chan_images_only.txt` is also a long list of dicts with image location and its phash as keys.
 - Output: Image-text or image embeddings saved as `embeddings.npz` or `image_embeddings.npy`.

 ### Understanding Hateful Meme Clusters